Zag-Research/Zag-Smalltalk/Documentation/reference/MistDesign.md

                         self allReferencesDo: [:each | each gcMark]].
 ```

 This, incidentally, is the heart of the “mark” part of a mark-sweep garbage collector such as Mist’s.
-The method sends one message, #ifFalse:, to an instance variable of the receiver, isGcMarked.
+The method sends one message, `#ifFalse:`, to an instance variable of the receiver, isGcMarked.
 The argument to the message is given as a _block constructor_, some code delimited with square brackets.
 The block constructor specifies what kind of block (a closure instance) should actually be passed to the message send at runtime.
 This particular block constructor contains another block constructor.
 The inner block takes a single argument, each, and sends that argument one message, gcMark.
 It does not make reference to any other variables.
 The outer block, however, does reference variables from the environment in which it is defined.
 It references self, and an instance variable of self, isGcMarked.
 In general, code within a block constructor may refer to any of the following variables and constants in its environment:

 -   Its own formal parameters
 -   Its own declared temporary variables